mkfryer/DOOM-AI/README.md

 # DOOM-AI

-Using Reinforcement learning and Computer Vision to train a DOOM bot.
+Using Reinforcement learning and Computer Vision to create a DOOM bot.